Trunks (Dragon Ball): Reception

 Trunks, especially the future incarnation, has been very positively received.
 While reviewing the TV special The History of Trunks, which was adapted from the stand-alone manga Trunks the Story: The Lone Warrior, Bobby Cooper of DVD Talk praised Trunks' background story, saying that it was a "good origin story that explains Trunks' motivation for becoming a fighter."
 Similarly, Chris Shepard of Anime News Network also enjoyed the background story and felt that Trunks was an understandable character who "I was really able to get into and sympathize for during his battles."
 In an IGN article on Dragon Ball GT, Trunks' character design in GT was criticized as being "goofy".
 Trunks' final fight against the villain Zamasu from Dragon Ball Super earned praise by Sam Leach from Anime News Network.
-However he also called it "cheesy" based on the way Trunks receives energy from all his allies in order to face his enemy.
+However, he also called it "cheesy" based on the way Trunks receives energy from all his allies to face his enemy.
 Shawn Saris from IGN shared similar comments, praising how he accidentally absorbs humanity's powers into his sword to defeat Zamasu while at the same time embracing his humanity.

 Trunks is a popular character in the series; his future incarnation placed third in both the 1993 and 1995 Dragon Ball character popularity polls voted on by Weekly Shōnen Jump readers.
 In 2004, fans of the series voted him the fourth most popular character for a poll in the book Dragon Ball Forever.
 Trunks has appeared in various Anime Grand Prix polls, appearing fifth in the category "best male character" in the 1992 poll and fifth again in the 1993 poll and nineteenth in the 1994 poll.
 Jian DeLeon of Complex magazine named him thirteenth on a list of the 25 Most Stylish Anime Characters.

 Trunks' Japanese voice actor, Takeshi Kusao, has cited Trunks as his favorite Dragon Ball character.
 He further stated in an interview that he was elated when he was cast to voice him.
-Kusao noted that Trunks' first appearance had an incredible impact and left a great impression on him, referring to his fight with Frieza in which he easily defeated the strongest being in the universe.
+Kusao noted that Trunks' first appearance had an incredible impact and left a great impression on him, referring to his fight with Frieza, in which he easily defeated the strongest being in the universe.
 Similarly, Funimation voice actor Christopher Sabat stated that apart from Vegeta, Trunks is his favorite character from the series.
 He liked how his character is the "lone survivor of the apocalypse, son of the most angry and the most headstrong characters."
-He additionally liked Trunks' fights such as the one in which he easily killed Frieza.
+He additionally liked Trunks' fights, such as the one in which he easily killed Frieza.

 In an interview, actor Masi Oka compared his Heroes character Hiro Nakamura to Trunks, as both are time travellers who carry swords.
 Manga creator Tite Kubo stated that to this day no fight scene has shocked him more than Trunks' first appearance.